Watching Sky Q in Ultra HD

 You can also find Ultra HD shows, movies or sporting events recommended for you in My Q.

-You can record one event at a time, along with three HD recordings, up to seven days in advance.
+You can record one event at a time, along with your other HD recordings, up to seven days in advance.

 Frequently asked questions